Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 Regardless of the weather, the two have a lively conversation on the lift

-From the top of the lift, you ski down a gentle ridge course, then turn left halfway through to the upper area known as the "Valley Area," a series of two large bowl-shaped terrains.
+From the top of the lift, you ski down a gentle ridge course, and halfway down, you turn left into the upper area known as the "Valley Area," which consists of two large, consecutive bowl-shaped terrains.
 You

-ski down to the bottom and board the four-seater Black Valley Express.
-Once you've disembarked and skied into the second bowl, you'll arrive at the planned location of the connecting lift to Nekoma Ski Resort.
+ski all the way down to the bottom and board the four-person Black Valley Express.
+The point where you ski into the second bowl after getting off is the planned location for the connecting lift to Nekoma Ski Resort.

 Hoshino: "This is the boarding point for the connecting lift.
 From here, it crosses the mountain ridge and connects to Nekoma Ski Resort.
 On the other hand, if you board from the Nekoma side, after crossing the ridge, you will descend to this position.
 I'm worried that some people might not like using the lift going down."